luuquangtrung/SfcEmbedder/README.md

 **Prerequisites:**
 * This code uses `graph`, an object that needs MATLAB R2015b or earlier versions to properly operate.
+* If `cplexmilp` is chosen as solver, an installation of IBM CPLEX is required.
+IBM offers free licence to students/academic researchers.
+See [here](https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-v1290) for more.

 **References:**
 Please consider to cite the following papers if you use this code as your cornerstone